kktse/kktse.github.io/_posts/2021-02-14-rsx-suspension-longitudinal-antis.markdown

 The kinematic pitch centre is the longitudinal equivalent of the kinematic roll centre.
 It is a virtual point in which longitudinal forces can be resolved into the suspended mass.
-This is possible because the forces can be translated along the line of action per the Principle of Transmissibility.
+This is possible because the braking forces can be translated along their respective line of action per the Principle of Transmissibility.

 For the Acura RSX, the side view geometry is not symmetrical.
-Additionally, it is unlikely that the magnitude of the forces acting at the front and rear wheels will be the same due to the brake bias.
-Consequently, _jacking forces_ must be considered in a force analysis.
-A further distinction can be made since we are making an assumption about how **_forces_** are reacted into the suspended mass using **_kinematic_** constructs.
+Additionally, it is unlikely that the magnitude of forces acting at the front and rear wheels will be the same because of the brake bias.
+Consequently, _jacking forces_ must be considered in a force analysis of the suspended mass.
+Further distinction can be made since we are making assumptions about how **_forces_** are reacted into the suspended mass using **_kinematic_** constructs.

-For this analysis, we will study the vertical and longitudinal distances from the pitch centre to the centre of gravity.
-This represents the moment arm of the resolved braking forces around the suspended mass centre of gravity.
+For this analysis, we will study the vertical and longitudinal moment arms around the vehicle centre of gravity from the pitch centre.

 ![rsx heave centre heave](/assets/images/2021-02-14/rsx-pitch-centre-heave.svg)

-The pitch centre starts off with a vertical distance of 425 mm and a longitudinal distance of 1306 mm away from the centre of gravity at factory ride height.
-As the vehicle is lowered, both the vertical and longitudinal distances decreases.
-This means that the platform will be less sensitive to longitudinal braking and jacking forces with reduced ride height.
+The pitch centre at factory ride hight creates a vertical moment arm 425 mm in length and a longitudinal moment arm of 1306 mm.
+As the vehicle is lowered, both the vertical and longitudinal moment arms decrease in length.
+This suggests that the platform will be less sensitive to longitudinal braking and jacking forces as the ride height is reduced.
+However, a force analysis is required to confirm this statement.

 ## Final comments

 Longitudinal dynamics are an important consideration in high-speed vehicle maneuvering.
-In high performance driving scenarios like on a road course, braking is a regular occurrence and precedes the cornering event.
-For those with large aerodynamic packages must recognize that the effectiveness of the package is dependent on the ability to control the platform.
+In high performance driving scenarios like on a controlled road course, braking is a regular occurrence and precedes the cornering event.
+Those with large aerodynamic packages must recognize that the effectiveness of the aerodynamic elements are dependent on the ability to control the platform.

 In this analysis, we looked at some of the fundamental suspension parameters influencing the longitudinal dynamics.
-We learned how _antis_ are designed on a road car and how the choice in front and rear suspension architecture will influence the side-view kinematic instant centre.
-This reinforces how complex chassis design is and emphasizes the need for a systematic approach to vehicle setup to achieve desired performance outcomes.
+We learned how _antis_ are designed on a road car and how the choice of front and rear suspension architecture will influence the location of the side-view kinematic instant centre.
+This reinforces how complex chassis design is and emphasizes the need for a systematic approach to vehicle setup to achieve the desired performance outcomes.

 ## Acknowledgements